 The need for potential adjustments to the boundaries of several of the 12 planning area boundaries was identified as part of the Plan Park County process to better reflect variations in topography, access, existing/future land use, and other considerations.
-Possible adjustments could include the creation of a new 'Meeteetse Local' planning area that includes lands adjacent to the Town of Meeteetse where denser development is anticipated, and is distinct from more rural areas (similar to the approach used for the Cody Local and Powell Local Planning Areas); adjustments to the western, eastern, and southern limits of the Clark Planning Area boundary; minor adjustments to the Cody Local and Sage Creek Planning Area boundaries to reflect the limits of the coordinated planning areas surrounding the City of Cody; and the potential combination of the Upper Clarks Fork and Sunlight planning areas in a newly named Sunlight-Crandall Planning Area.
+Possible adjustments could include the creation of a new 'Meeteetse Local' planning area that includes lands adjacent to the Town of Meeteetse where denser development is anticipated, and is distinct from more rural areas (similar to the approach used for the Cody Local and Powell Local Planning Areas); adjustments to the western, eastern, and southern limits of the Clark Planning Area boundary; and minor adjustments to the Cody Local and Sage Creek Planning Area boundaries to reflect the limits of the coordinated planning areas surrounding the City of Cody.
 Potential updates should be considered in conjunction with future changes to zoning districts and the zoning map.